IBM/blog-post-ideas/openshift4/building-enterprise-apps-with-openshift4.md

 #### New Dashboard

 If you're used to OpenShift 3.11, then you'll immediatly notice a visual refresh of the user interface.
 It is designed to be cleaner, and more organized - more focus, less noise.
+RedHat even open source their design process, which I find inspiring.
+You can read more about the [design intentions of the dashboards](https://blog.openshift.com/openshift-4-3-dashboard-refinements-and-the-new-project-dashboard/), and even plug into the the [ongoing design process for OpenShift](https://www.patternfly.org/v4/).

 Here's a screenshot of the dashboard for our 'Example Loyalty' app that we've developed to explore some of the new features of OpenShift 4.